The Lavender Waxbill

 Physical descriptions

-Beak: dark crimson to black; black eye marking extends from each side of the beak to slightly past the eye; body: steel gray with a few small, white spots on the flanks; legs and feet: blackish brown; rump, tail coverts, and tail: crimson.
-The juvnile looks like a dull version of the adult, but lacks the white flank spots.
+Beak: dark crimson at base becoming black toward tip; lores: black eye markings extending from each side of the beak to slightly past the eye; body: steel gray with a few small, white spots on the flanks; legs and feet: blackish brown; rump, tail coverts, undertail coverts, and tail: crimson.
+The juvenile looks like a dull version of the adult and lacks the white flank spots.

 Sexing